javaparser/javaparser/README.md

 ## How can I use it?

 Take a look at `JavaParserFacade`.
-For exaple you can use it to find the type of an expression:
+For example you can use it to find the type of an expression:

 ```java
 Node node = <get this node by parsing source code with JavaParser>